Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 Biblically speaking, we were put on this earth with only a few very specific agendas.
 One of the most prominent commands Jesus gives us is to serve others.
 He modeled this through His life and reminded us of its value over and over again.

-Of all of the good habits for kids, serving should be at the top of your list.
+Of all the good habits for kids, serving should be at the top of your list.
 But don’t get visions of the soup kitchen in mind and wonder how you will add one more thing to your already overloaded schedule.
-Serving may include volunteering at the soup kitchen or in the church nursery, but it STARTS AT HOME.
+Serving may include volunteering at the soup kitchen or church nursery, but it STARTS AT HOME.
 We serve when we set the table, refill drinks, or let a sibling go first.
-We serve when we do chores, help someone clean a mess, and when we make dinner.
+We serve when we do chores, help someone clean a mess, and make dinner.
+To help you get started, we have a family Bible study, Becoming a Servant, that teaches what a servant TRULY is and how to start serving in our lives right now!

 Help your kids make a habit of serving daily.
 One way we encourage this is by cultivating brother and sister love.
 In this post, you’ll find practical ways to encourage your kids to care for one another, including a super fun challenge to help siblings find ways to serve each other.